-Response/revisions: ROC emissions associated with the growing and harvesting of cannabis are considered a biogenic source, which is not a part of our planning emission inventory.
+Response/revisions: ROC emissions associated with the growing and harvesting of cannabis are considered a biogenic source, which is not a part of the planning emission inventory that is included in Chapter 3 of the Plan.
+A planning emission inventory focuses on the emission sources that can be reasonably controlled through the implementation of emission control measures.
+Biogenic sources, as well as other natural sources of pollution such as wildfires, are outside of the planning inventory and are included in Appendix B to the 2019 Plan.
 The California Air Resources Board is responsible for updating the emission estimates for biogenic sources.
 The current models and methodologies are focused on the Base Year of 2017, before the cannabis sector expanded.

-The use of odor control systems during the cannabis growing process is outside of the District's regulatory authority.
-Additional information on this topic can be found in the APCD's Advisory on Air Quality and Cannabis Operations, available here:
+The use of odor control systems during cannabis growing and harvesting is outside of the District's regulatory authority.
+Additional information on this topic can be found in the APCD's Advisory on Air Quality and Cannabis Operations, available here: www.ourair.org/wp-content/uploads/APCD-Cannabis-Advisory-v2.pdf.

-www.ourair.org/wp-content/uploads/APCD-Cannabis-Advisory-v2.pdf.
 Vapor phase solutions that are used to control odors during the cannabis growing process typically consist of water, surfactants, and oils.
 Based on our current understanding of these odor control systems, they are not a large source of ROCs.
 However, the cannabis industry in Santa Barbara County is evolving, and the District will continue to monitor the situation and evaluate how these products are included in the ROC emissions inventory.